AuroraStorm-sw/Portfolio-project-3/README.md

 # Features Left To Implement

 - Create a function that stores each ending the player have gotten, so that they can "collect" endings and get everyone, and adding a special price for getting every ending.
+- Add more ASCII art to the rooms to give them more personality

 # Testing